-I’m Raymond J Brune (bru’ – nee) – but everybody calls me Rayjay.
-As a wide-eyed news intern at Cincinnati’s NBC affiliate some years ago, news anchor Jerry Springer (yes – he was the city’s mayor and then its #1 news anchor) nicknamed me Rayjay around the newsroom.
-It stuck and I adopted the “J” as my middle initial.
-Flash-forward to here and now – I have evolved from an intern, news writer, TV producer, cable & network executive producer, network VP and a programming executive into an on-camera personality coach.
+I’m Raymond J Brune (bru’ – nee) – Over the last few decades, I have evolved from an intern, news writer, TV producer, cable & network executive producer, network VP and a programming executive into an on-camera personality coach.
 I am at a point in my career where I can help you with your evolution.
 I transform on-camera talent like you into major-market & network TV personalities – without fear of failure – by revealing to you proven strategies to authentically connect with your audience, bring in more viewers, and dramatically increase your salary and career opportunities.

 I’m NOT some consultant who’s going to teach you how to read a teleprompter or what colors work best with your skin tone.
 I don’t analyze your ratings or suggest you move around to different locations in the studio “to mix things up.”
-If that’s what you’re looking for, it’s is NOT me.
+If that’s what you’re looking for, it’s NOT me.
 My unique expertise is focusing, pinpointing and producing your personality – it’s the one asset you possess that sets you apart from all the medium-market mediocre newsreaders who are teleprompter puppets.
 Your produced personality is truly a competitive advantage that defines your career and determines your monetary value in a completely subjective industry where under-performing on-camera people are easily replaced.

 During my 30-some years creating, writing, producing, directing and budgeting local, cable, digital and network TV shows as well as starting up networks and digital platforms, I’ve achieved incredible success in transforming people into Personalities.

 Check out these transformations: